Debt Counseling can HELP your debt problems

 - Unsecured debts like medical bills and personal loans benefit more by renegotiating a payment plan or seeking debt settlement.

-A primary benefit of participating in credit counseling is that it is credit neutral.
+A primary benefit of participating in consumer debt counseling is that it is credit neutral.
 Your current credit profile (excellent, good, fair or poor) remains the same starting out.

 Your credit consultation, where the credit counselor runs a soft credit check, has no affect.

-If you successfuly participate in a DMP, your credit history will demonstrate on time, consistency of credit card debt payments.
+If you successfully participate in a DMP, your credit history will demonstrate on time, consistency of credit card debt payments.
 This is positive to your credit history.

 Your existing credit cards accounts will identify participation in a DMP and lenders will not approve opening new ones.

 As your credit card debt is paid off, assuming you do not assume new debt, your Debt-To-Income ratio will improve.
 This is positive to your credit history.

 You can apply for additional credit, like a house mortgage or auto financing.
 These secured loans, if approved, will add to your debt burden.